Got yourself into a bit of a pickle huh?

 You need to do this in a quiet place so the airport lobby isn’t a good place to try this.

-- Step 1 – Push the unlock button and hold it down
+- Step 1 – Push the unlock button and hold it down or apply constant pressure on the shackle if it’s a padlock

 - Step 2 – Slowly turn one of the dials and listen for a click.
 If you hear a click this is the right number